Pix4D/concourse-pypi-resource/README.md

 ## `put`: Upload a new version
 * `glob`: *Required* A [glob](https://docs.python.org/2/library/glob.html) expression matching the package file to upload.
+* `wait_for_availability`: *Optional* When it is set to True, put task implement a check to make sure the package is available to the PyPi server.
+This check is implement with a retry mechanism: the resource will try `max_availability_check_retry` time to check that the package is available, and it will wait `availability_waiting_time` in between each retry.
+By default set to False.
+* `max_availability_check_retry`: *Optional* Number of maximum retry before the task fails.
+By default 10 times.
+* `availability_waiting_time`: *Optional* Time to wait in sec between two iterations of retry.
+By default 30s.

 ### Example
 ```yaml